mikumeda/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 ## Switching modes from Classic to Modern

-It is possible to switch to Modern Hybrid (Hybrid Agent) after successfully configuring Classic Hybrid (publishing EWS namespace + allowing inbound), but we only recommend doing this if you are blocked from migrating to Microsoft 365 or Office 365 after this setup is complete.
-If you are successfully migrating mailboxes your users are experiencing hybrid features and chose to revert to Modern Hybrid, see the previous [Constraints](#constraints) section because not all hybrid features or experiences are supported with the Hybrid Agent.
+You can switch to Modern Hybrid (Hybrid Agent) after successfully configuring Classic Hybrid (publishing the EWS namespace and allowing inbound).
+But, we only recommend switching if you're blocked from migrating mailboxes to the cloud after this setup is complete.
+If you chose to revert to Modern Hybrid, see the previous [Constraints](#constraints) section, because not all hybrid features or experiences are supported with the Hybrid Agent.

-If you have weighed the pros and cons of switching from Classic to Modern and choose to proceed, you can do this by deleting your existing migration batches and migration endpoint and re-running the Hybrid Configuration wizard and selecting **Modern Hybrid**.
+If you have weighed the pros and cons of switching from Classic to Modern, you proceed by deleting your existing migration batches and migration endpoint and re-running the Hybrid Configuration wizard and selecting **Modern Hybrid**.